Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

 1650 until present

-The Religious Society of Friends were a new group of people outside the Church of England who had very different ideas from the other religions in England and began in the1650s.
+The Religious Society of Friends was a new group of people outside the Church of England who had very different ideas from the other religions in England.
+It began in the 1650s.
 They met with a great deal of persecution yet continued their active, vocal sharing of their beliefs with any and all they met.
 This proved to be disruptive to the Church of England as it appeared they were growing quite fast.
 Punishment and persecution became common.
 Many left their homeland to practice their new religion.
 At that time there were trade ships and others going to the New World.
 They felt, though the voyages were difficult, they were better than the treatment in England.[12]

 As the settlers moved to the west from Jamestown and explored areas along the Nansemond River, the Friends (or Quakers, as they were sometimes called) moved and settled in the area of what is now known as Chuckatuck.
 The beginning of their presence in the Chuckatuck area is recorded as early as 1670-72, although there is record of Quakers in the New World since 1655.
 Although the record is not clear, there was a missionary from England (a woman), who came by way of the Barbados, who later appeared on the east coast of southern Virginia in1650.
 The proof was only a letter she wrote back to her home in England that was thought to be hers.[13]